Tetragraptus approximatus: Description

 The general outline of each Tetragraptus approximatus colony (rhabdosome) is highly distinctive.
 It resembles a long narrow letter H or X. The central process (the funicle) is about 2.5 mm long, each end bifurcating at right angles with each other.
 Each pair of branches (stipes) curve away sharply from the ends of the funicle then run more or less parallel with each other at a distance of 5 to 8 mm apart.
 Each of the stipes can reach more than 45 mm in length, with approximately ten cup-like structures (thecae) for every 10 mm of the stipes.
 The thecae are tilted at a 45° angle to the axis.

 Taxonomy

-Tetragraptus approximatus is classified under the genus Tetragraptus of the family Dichograptidae.
+Tetragraptus approximatus is classified under the genus Tetragraptus of the family Tetragraptidae.
 It was first described by the British paleontologist Henry Alleyne Nicholson in 1873 from specimens recovered from Lévis, Quebec, Canada.

 Distribution

 Tetragraptus approximatus is found worldwide.
 It has been identified in graptoliferous rocks from Australia, New Zealand, Canada (Newfoundland), the United States (Texas), Kazakhstan, Russia (Taimyr), China, South America, Norway, and Sweden.
 It is unknown, however, in areas which lack coeval graptoliferous rocks like the United Kingdom, Spitsbergen, and Africa.